RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![prometheus]({% image_path prometheus-quarkus-configmap-detail.png %})

-Config maps hold key-value pairs and in the above command a `prometheus-config` config map is created with `prometheus.yml` as the key and the above content as the value.
+Config maps hold key-value pairs and in the above command a **prometheus-config** config map is created with **prometheus.yml** as the key and the above content as the value.
 Whenever a config map is injected into a container, it would appear as a file with the same name as the key, at specified path on the filesystem.

 Confirm you created the config map using the terminal command:

-`oc describe cm prometheus-config -n userXX-monitoring` (replace `userXX` with your username)
+`oc project userXX-monitoring` (replace **userXX** with your username)

+`oc describe cm prometheus-config`

 Next, we need to _mount_ this ConfigMap in the filesystem of the Prometheus container so that it can read it.
-Run this command to alter the Prometheus deployment to mount it (replace `userXX` with your username)
+Run this command to alter the Prometheus deployment to mount it:

-`oc set volume -n userXX-monitoring dc/prometheus --add -t configmap --configmap-name=prometheus-config -m /etc/prometheus/prometheus.yml --sub-path=prometheus.yml`
+`oc set volume dc/prometheus --add -t configmap --configmap-name=prometheus-config -m /etc/prometheus/prometheus.yml --sub-path=prometheus.yml`

 This will trigger a new deployment.
 Wait for it with:

-`oc rollout status -w dc/prometheus -n userXX-monitoring` (replace `userXX` with your username)
+`oc rollout status -w dc/prometheus`

 ###13.
 Generate some values for the metrics

 ---

 Let's write a loop to call our inventory service multiple times.
-First, get the URL to it (replace `userXX` with your username):
+First, get the URL to it:

+`oc project userXX-inventory` (replace `userXX` with your username)

-`INV_URL=$(oc get route inventory-quarkus -n userxx-inventory -o=go-template --template={% raw %}'{{ .spec.host }}'{% endraw %})`
+`INV_URL=$(oc get route inventory-quarkus -o=go-template --template='{{ .spec.host }}')`

 Next, run this in the same Terminal: